teuben/teunix/Install/KFocus_22.04.md

 6. There are still issues with the mouse or desktop.
 I then need to use ctrl-alt-F2 and F1 to get back to plasma.

+7. The ethernet port is NOT 2.5Gb, tested with USB-c dongle that does give me 281 MB/s, where the builtin gave me 113 MB/s.
+Clearly just a 1000Mbit.

 ## Unboxing